-One day in 2000, Sharifah got on a bus to go home from work.
+One day in 2000 Sharifah, got on a bus to go home from work.
 She felt someone pulling at her Hijab from the back.
 She turned around to see a black teenage schoolgirl tugging at her scarf.
 The schoolgirl and her friend then started to insult her in conversation with each other in Jamaican patwa.
 Sharifa, who was also of Jamaican origin, understood and spoke back to them, at which point both girls looked visibly shocked and moved to another part of the bus.

 A number of cases exemplify the newness of this discrimination in which perceived values form the basis of exaggerated or overestimated perceptions of difference.
 Conventional understandings of ethnic minority relations in Britain have been reshaped as hostile behaviour occurs against members of the same ethnicity.
 Several case studies show that Muslims have been discriminated against by people of the same ethnicity.
-A female Londoner of Asian background wrote about her experience: Just on the weekend, my sister, my cousin and I were travelling on the train.
-My sister (20) wears the nikab (face covering which leaves the eyes exposed), but my cousin (23) wears no hijab at all.
+A female Londoner of Asian background wrote about her experience: the train.
+My sister (20) wears the nikab, but my cousin (23) wears no hijab at all.
 As we were getting off the train, an Asian man called out to us 'bin Laden'.
 We were very offended.
 I couldn't bear this insult.
 I told him that was not funny and asked him if he now felt clever and pleased with himself, at which point he looked rather embarrassed and ignored us.